 On December 1, 2012, the Authority approved a Note in the maximum authorized principal amount of \$7,000,000 to finance a portion of certain public infrastructure improvements described in a Development, Acquisition and Financing Agreement.
 The Note is repayable from incremental tax revenues, surplus revenues and special assessments, when necessary.
-The County, on behalf of the Authority, will impose and collect the special assessment annual installments and has agreed to apply its customary tax payment enforcement procedures to the collection of any delinquent payments of the special assessment annual installments.
+Pursuant to a Memorandum of Understanding, a special assessment lien in the maximum amount of \$37,270,028 was established on the real property located within the District.
+The County, on behalf of the Authority, will impose and collect the special assessment annual installments and has agreed to apply its customary tax payment enforcement procedures to the collection of any delinquent payments of the special assessment annual installments, which may include the assessment of penalties and interest and tax foreclosure proceedings on delinquent parcels.
 The Note is a limited obligation of the issuer.

 Interest on the Note is payable according to the terms specified by the Note Purchase Agreement on March 1 and September 1 of each year.
 The Note bears interest at 6.50% per annum.
 Interest is calculated daily on the basis of the actual number of days elapsed over a 360-day year.
-Interest payments totaled \$448,541 and \$458,852 for the years ended June 30, 2018 and 2017, respectively.
+Interest payments totaled \$436,764 and \$448,541 for the years ended June 30, 2019 and 2018, respectively.

-The Note is subject to optional prepayment redemption.
 Principal repayments on the Note are due each September 1 and March 1 beginning September 1, 2016 according to the loan amortization schedule.
-Principal repayments of \$173,000 and \$151,000 were made for the years ended June 30, 2018 and 2017, respectively.
+Principal repayments of \$196,000 and \$173,000 were made during the years ended June 30, 2019 and 2018, respectively.